 Iba Blah, Managing Director of Worldview Impact India, has spent years training local farmers in sustainable agriculture, providing alternatives to chemical pesticides and fertilizers, and skills training in beekeeping and intercropping.
 By providing alternatives to slash-and-burn, she wants to show farmers that a more sustainable — and profitable — way is possible.

 The partnership with Terraformation will provide a living laboratory for these cultivation methods in the region.

-According to Lyngdoh and Blah, a successful reforestation project goes beyond growing trees — it's based on a holistic approach that provides forestry education, jobs, and empowers community involvement so that the benefits of restoration are also shared.
+According to Lyngdoh and Blah, a successful reforestation project goes beyond growing trees — it's based on a holistic approach that provides forestry education and jobs, and empowers community involvement so that the benefits of restoration are also shared.

 “The most important thing is that all people will win, especially the women,” Lyngdoh said.
 “We need to show a working model that benefits this society, the villages, and when they see it, it will spread like wildfire.”

-Terraformation also recently partnered with the Environmental Defenders in Uganda.
+Terraformation also recently partnered with Environmental Defenders in Uganda.
 Read more about that project here.

 We're thrilled to announce the first close of our $30M Series A. Here's what's next for Terraformation.